-Our strapline ‘Investing in Individuals, Transforming lives’ encompasses everything we believe in and aim for our pupils and our curriculum is built around this ethos.
+‘Investing in Individuals, Transforming lives’ encompasses everything we aim for and believe in.
+Our curriculum is built around this ethos.

 The South SILC is committed to providing a broad, balanced and relevant curriculum which engages, motivates, excites and challenges our learners whilst preparing them for their future.